AJM-99/html-forms-tutorial-exercises/README.md

 You can open these exercises in just a few seconds by clicking: [Open in Codespaces](https://codespaces.new/?repo=4GeeksAcademy/html-forms-tutorial-exercises) (recommended) or [Open in Gitpod](https://gitpod.io#https://github.com/4GeeksAcademy/html-forms-tutorial-exercises.git).

-> Once you have VSCode open the LearnPack exercises should start automatically.
-If exercises don't run automatically you can try typing on your terminal: `$ learnpack start`
+> Once you have VSCode open, the LearnPack exercises should start automatically.
+If exercises don't run automatically, you can try typing on your terminal: `$ learnpack start`

 ## Local installation

 Clone the repository in your local environment and follow the steps below:

-1. Install LearnPack, the package manager for learning tutorials and the HTML compiler plugin for LearnPack, make sure you also have node.js 14+:
+1. Install LearnPack, the package manager for learning tutorials and the HTML compiler plugin for LearnPack.
+Make sure you also have node.js 14+:

 ```bash
 $ npm i @learnpack/learnpack -g